Abstract Maths 101 Zero to Hero

 What time are the live lectures?

-To accommodate learners from around the world, live lectures are now held three times.
-You can join the session that works best for you: 1 PM GMT (for those based in Europe & Asia), or 8 PM GM (for those based in Europe & North America ).
+You can join the session that works best for you: 1 PM GMT (Europe & Asia) or 8 PM GMT (Europe & North America).

 Secure your place